monome/docs/docs/crow/scripting.md

 A rising trigger on input 1 will advance a sequence of voltages on output 1.

-See the full [scripting tutorial](scripting) for an exploration of crow in standalone mode.

 The [reference guide](reference) provides a table of crow-specific commands.

 Additional Lua references: